Gastroenteritis is usually caused by an infection.

 The most common parasites are

 Certain intestinal parasites, particularly Giardia intestinalis, stick to the lining of the intestine and cause nausea, vomiting, diarrhea, and a general sick feeling.
 The resulting infection, called giardiasis Giardiasis Giardiasis is an infection of the small intestine caused by the single-celled protozoan parasite Giardia.
 The main symptoms are abdominal cramping and diarrhea.
 People may have abdominal... read more , occurs in every region of the United States and throughout the world.
-If the infection becomes persistent (chronic), it can keep the body from absorbing nutrients (called malabsorption syndrome Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
+If the infection becomes persistent (chronic), it may keep the body from absorbing nutrients (called malabsorption syndrome Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more ).
 Infection is usually spread through drinking contaminated water (sometimes from wells or unconventional water sources encountered while hiking or camping), eating contaminated food, or through person-to-person contact (such as in day care centers).

 Another intestinal parasite, called Cryptosporidium parvum, causes watery diarrhea that is sometimes accompanied by abdominal cramps, nausea, and vomiting.
 The resulting infection, called cryptosporidiosis Cryptosporidiosis Cryptosporidiosis is an intestinal infection caused by Cryptosporidium, a protozoan parasite.
 The main symptoms are abdominal cramping and diarrhea.
 People acquire the infection by consuming... read more , is usually mild in otherwise healthy people, but it may be severe or even fatal in people with a weakened immune system.
 It is most commonly acquired by drinking contaminated water.
 Because it is resistant to usual concentrations of chlorine, this parasite is the most common cause of recreational water illness in the United States.